stevendwood/html5-dropzone/README.md

 4. <code>link</code> Added when drag matches and the dropEffect is link.

 ### Multiple dropzones
-Now we can setup a 2nd dragsource and dropzone.
-The 2nd dragsource is an apple, and since apples cannot go into a trashcan for paper, we need a 2nd dropzone.
-This example demonstrates how dropzones can selectively accept or reject based on what is being dragged.
+In this example, the 2nd dragsource is an apple, and since apples cannot go into a trashcan for paper, we need a 2nd dropzone.
+This example demonstrates how dropzones can selectively accept or reject data based on what is being dragged.
 Note that the recycle bin can accept either the paper or the apple but the paper bin can only accept the paper.

 ```html
 <div id="paper" draggable="true" ondragstart="startDragPaper(event)">I'm a bit of paper, drag me to the bin</div>